tsgates/arch-wiki-markdown/wiki/Mkinitcpio.md

 In this case, /dev/sda5 is the encrypted device, and we give it an arbitrary name of root, which means our root device, once unlocked, is mounted as /dev/mapper/root.
-On bootup, you will be prompted for the passphrase to unlock it.See LUKS#Configuration_of_initcpio for more details about using encrypted root.
+On bootup, you will be prompted for the passphrase to unlock it.
+See Dm-crypt for more details about using encrypted root and Dm-crypt/System_Configuration#mkinitcpio in particular.

 > /usr as a separate partition

 If you keep /usr as a separate partition, you must adhere to the following requirements:

--   Add the shutdown hook.
-The shutdown process will pivot to a saved copy of the initramfs and allow for /usr (and root) to be properly unmounted from the VFS.
+-   Enable mkinitcpio-generate-shutdown-ramfs.service or add the
+    shutdown hook.
 -   Add the fsck hook, mark /usr with a passno of 0 in /etc/fstab.
 While recommended for everyone, it is mandatory if you want your /usr partition to be fsck'ed at boot-up.
 Without this hook, /usr will